 Know the laws and regulations

 You buy a property to rent it out.
 But tenancy law in the Netherlands is complicated and often the tenant enjoys extensive protection.
 So make sure you are aware or let yourself be advised by a rental agent about the (local) laws and regulations.
 Let’s say you can buy a property at a nice price with a relatively bad energy label.
 The cadastral value (WOZ) is then probably also low.
 But there is a big pitfall if you already consider yourself rich!
 In the Netherlands, the Housing Assessment System (WWS) applies.
-It may just be that the law stipulates that your property belongs in the social sector (2019: max. € 720.42 basic rent) while you may have already counted on € 1400 rent per month.
+It may just be that the law stipulates that your property belongs in the social sector (2021: max. € 752.33 basic rent) while you may have already counted on € 1400.00 rent per month.
 It does not matter whether you rent furnished or unfurnished or to an expat or a Dutch tenant.
 The laws and regulations apply to everyone.
 It also happens regularly that prospective landlords approach us while they are not aware that there are regulations in some municipalities about sharing houses.
 For example, they want to buy a house in Amsterdam with 4 bedrooms.
 Because they have heard that such a house generates a lot of money when you rent it out to 4 house sharers.
-But in cities like Amsterdam you can only rent out to a maximum of 2 home sharers.
+But in cities like Amsterdam you can only rent out to a maximum of 2 home sharers, unless you have a conversion permit.
 Which means the rental price will be considerably lower than expected.
 So always be informed so that you do not end up with unpleasant surprises.
 Or suddenly get a fine.

 Be realistic about the rent and thus prevent vacancy